How to Take Care of Your Eighth Ray Ritual Amulets and Ritual Altar Items

 To keep your Eighth Ray Ritual Altar Items in top condition please use the following guidelines:

-All silver-plated items are prone to tarnishing, as the chemicals from daily use and the exposed layer of silver react with air to change the color of a piece.
+All silver-plated items are prone to tarnishing, as the chemicals from daily use and the exposed layer of silver react with air to change the colour of a piece.
 Silver-plated items have a very thin layer of silver that covers a non-precious base metal.
 Because the coating is so thin on the base, cleaning needs to be careful but complete to keep up an item's shine.

 - Mix 1 tsp. mild liquid dish soap with lukewarm water in a small bowl.

 - Dip a soft cloth in the soapy water, then gently wipe your item while keeping it submerged in the bowl.
 Concentrate on any grooves or ridges the piece may have.
 Don't scrub too hard, though, or you risk scratching the item.
-Clean the jewelry for no longer than 10 minutes, then rinse and dry it with a clean, lint-free cloth.
+Clean the jewellery for no longer than 10 minutes, then rinse and dry it with a clean, lint-free cloth.

 You can clean your silver-plated items frequently, at least once every two weeks to a month with this method to maintain its shine.